Whether plants are suitable for the bedroom is a hotly debated topic.

 Plants Release Carbon Dioxide at Night

-According to University of California, Santa Barbara, plants give off about half of the carbon dioxide that they absorb in their lifetime.
+According to the University of California, Santa Barbara, plants give off about half of the carbon dioxide that they absorb in their lifetime.

 Oxygen is produced when photosynthesis happens.
 A main ingredient for photosynthesis to take place is the presence of sunlight, where they convert carbon dioxide and water into sugar for food.